opersys/binder-explorer-web/README.md

 > adb push dist_ia32 /data/local/tmp

 You can use `/data/local/tmp` or any other directory of your choice.
-Not that Binder Explorer needs root access to obtain Binder relationships information.
-This means that it is better suited for development device or emulators.
+Note that Binder Explorer needs root access to obtain Binder relationships information.
+This means that it is better suited for development device or emulators than for plain Android devices.

 On the device (`adb shell`), go into the `/data/local/tmp` directory and run